Esther Choi: Early life

 Choi was born in New Jersey and raised in Egg Harbor Township; she attended Egg Harbor Township High School, where she enjoyed classes in home economics.
 Her Korean grandmother would often cook Korean dishes, and taught Choi to make kimchi.
 Choi and her parents lived in South Korea for three years during her childhood.
 Back in the United States, Choi began working in restaurants at age 14.

 Choi graduated from Rutgers University and the Institute of Culinary Education in New York.

 Career

 Choi has made a name for herself through television appearances on shows like Bobby's Triple Threat, Throwdown! with Michael Symon, Chopped, Battle of the Brothers, and Iron Chef: Quest for an Iron Legend.
 Choi served as the host of the Hot Ones spinoff Heat Eaters.
 In April 2024, she began co-hosting Food Network series 24 in 24: Last Chef Standing with Symon.
-The series renewed for a second season, which premiered in April 2025.
+The series was renewed for a second season, which premiered in April 2025.

 Choi opened her first restaurant, mŏkbar, of which she is a chef and owner, in 2014.
 The restaurant serves dumplings made from her grandmother's recipe.
 She later opened a second location in Brooklyn.
 She is a chef and a partner at Ms. Yoo in Manhattan, which is named after her grandmother.

 Personal life

-In February 2024, she announced her pregnancy on Instagram.
+As of 2024, Choi lives in New York City with her partner Joshua Griffiths.
+She has one son born in February 2024.